 The CSR audit is considered passed reaching a final score of 80/100.
 If the audit fails, in order to maintain the business relationship the supplier must commit to solve the observed non-compliances and undergo a follow-up audit within six months.
 If also the follow up results failed, the supplier is excluded from Benetton Group’s supply chain for at least one year.
 Similarly, the Group terminates the business relationship with those suppliers that refuse to commit to solve the detected non-compliances.

-The CSR Audit function regularly carries out audits on all producers of finished products, with controls that are repeated every six months as a minimum and every two years as a maximum, according to the results achieved and the need to correct procedures identified as critical in previous audits.
+The CSR audit function carries out audits on all producers of finished products regularly, with controls that are repeated every six months as a maximum and every two years as a minimum, according to the results achieved and the need to correct procedures identified as critical in previous audits.

-In 2018, Benetton consolidated its commitment towards these topics, by carrying out almost exclusively non-announced audits, and updating the main tools used for the management of the audit process.
-Moreover, it introduced a regular monitoring procedure, that includes the periodical submission of updated corrective plans and of solved non-conformities’ evidence, in order to supervise the supplier’s remediation process with a view to continuous improvement.
+In 2018, Benetton expanded controls on these issues and mostly carries out unannounced audits, while also updating the main tools used for the management of the audit process.
+In addition, it introduced a periodic monitoring procedure, which provides for the forwarding of updated corrective plans and evidence of the resolution of non-conformities on a periodic basis, in order to supervise the remediation process with a view to continuous improvement.

 GUIDELINES FOR BENETTON GROUP CODE OF CONDUCT FOR MANUFACTURERS